epicjung/ATM_controller/README.md

 - **Insert card**

 	In reality, the ATM controller will recognize a user's card information if a user inserts his/her card.
-However, this program requires a user to type in his/her card information.
+Instead, this program requires a user to type in his/her card information.

 	![alt text](https://github.com/epicjung/ATM_controller/blob/main/images/insert_card.PNG?raw=true)